suphamster/lada/README.md

 * [YOLO/Ultralytics](https://github.com/ultralytics/ultralytics): Used as model to detect mosaic regions as well as non-mosaic regions for dataset creation
 * [DOVER](https://github.com/VQAssessment/DOVER): Used to assess video quality of created clips during the dataset creation process to filter out low quality videos
 * [PITA Dataset](https://huggingface.co/datasets/bastienp/visible-watermark-pita): Used to train watermark detector used in dataset creation process to filter out scenes obstructed with text
+* [NudeNet](https://github.com/notAI-tech/NudeNet/): Used as an additional NSFW classifier to filter out false positives by our own NSFW segmentation model
 * [Twitter Emoji](https://github.com/twitter/twemoji): Used eggplant emoji as base for the app icon (feel free to contribute a better logo)
 * PyTorch, FFmpeg, GStreamer, GTK and [all other folks building our ecosystem](https://xkcd.com/2347/)